mission-focused/community/content/posts/connected-benefits.md

 When you design for failure, restriction, and constraint — you build systems that are prepared for the reality of even the best - infrastructure, configuration and every detail between.

+You would be surprised at how often this catches a project off-guard - or maybe you wouldn't.
+I will say, there is a healthy spectrum of udnerstanding across even the CNCF landscape and the maintainers and contributors therein.
+Some have a good baseline knowledge - some are completely surprised that that you would want to use their project in the airgap.

+When you ask "Will this project work in an airgapped environment?" they usually respond quickly - "ofcourse it will".

+Then you clarify - have you tested all the features of your project in a mock-airgap environment?
+The answer is most often "no" and then the fun conversation happens.

+"Well actually this portion of the functionality relies on public infrastructure - and we've never tested to ensure it responds offline accordingly.

 ## Cloud Assumptions Are Fragile

 Most cloud-native architectures implicitly assume: